deckhouse/virtualization/docs/USER_GUIDE.md

 ```txt
 virtualmachine.virtualization.deckhouse.io/linux-vm labeled
 ```

+How to add labels and annotations to VMs in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Virtual Machines" section.
+- Select the desired VM from the list and click on its name.
+- Go to the "Meta" tab.
+- You can add labels in the "Labels" section.
+- You can add annotations in the "Annotations" section.
+- Click "Add" in the desired section.
+- In the pop-up window, you can set the "Key" and "Value" of the key.
+- To confirm the key parameters, click the "Enter" button.
+- Click the "Save" button that appears.

 #### Headless service

 A headless service allows you to easily route requests within a cluster without the need for load balancing.
 Instead, it simply returns all IP addresses of virtual machines connected to this service.